Trump to Propose Merging Labor and Education Departments, Rebranding Welfare

-The Trump administration plans to merge and rebrand several departments that conservatives have historically not been very fond of – or at least, they plan to talk about it.
-Several outlets report that after a monthslong review of potential ways to shrink the federal government, on Thursday the Trump administration will propose merging the Education and Labor departments.
+The Trump administration plans to merge and rebrand several departments that conservatives have historically not been very fond of — or at least, they plan to talk about it.
+Several outlets report that after a months-long review of potential ways to shrink the federal government, on Thursday the Trump administration will propose merging the Education and Labor departments.

 The Education Department handles federal student loans, the distribution of K-12 education funding, and enforced federal civil rights laws in public schools.
-The Labor Department, which is much larger, handles produces economic data, runs programs to train workers, and enforces minimum wage and occupational safety laws.
+The Labor Department, which is much larger, produces economic data, runs programs to train workers, and enforces minimum wage and occupational safety laws.

-The New York Times reports that the plan also involves migrating many social safety net programs into a “megadepartment” that would replace the Department of Health and Human Services.
-The department would possible get a new name with “welfare” in the title, as part of an effort to further stigmatize programs like the Supplemental Nutrition Assistance Program, or SNAP, housing aid, and Medicaid, making them easier to cut.
+The New York Times reports that the plan also involves migrating many social safety-net programs into a “megadepartment” that would replace the Department of Health and Human Services.
+The department would possibly get a new name with “welfare” in the title, as part of an effort to further stigmatize programs like the Supplemental Nutrition Assistance Program (SNAP), housing aid, and Medicaid, making them easier to cut.

 The megadepartment, and efforts to eliminate agencies, are not unprecedented.
 From 1953 to 1979, most of the nation’s social welfare and economic support programs were run through the Department of Health, Education, and Welfare.
-Republicans even made a failed attempt to merge the Education and Labor departments, along with the equal employment opportunities commission, during the Clinton administration.
+Republicans even made a failed attempt to merge the Education and Labor departments, along with the Equal Employment Opportunities Commission, during the Clinton administration.

 Seth Harris, deputy labor secretary under President Obama, told the Wall Street Journal that the merger proposal is a “solution in search of a problem,” as there isn’t much overlap between Education and Labor.
 “There won’t be savings if the new department has the same mandates and programs the two need to carry out,” he said.